ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 These regions should be standarised throught AR6, and were emailed to me by chapter author Liza Bock.

-Sea surface salininty auxiliary data:
+Sea surface salinity auxiliary data:
 ------------------------------------

 The observational data from here is taken from: the files: